TMElyralab/MuseV/README.md

 - [ ] release `posealign` module

 # Quickstart
-prepare python environment and install extra package like `diffusers`, `controlnet_aux`, `mmcm`.
+Prepare python environment and install extra package like `diffusers`, `controlnet_aux`, `mmcm`.

-suggest to use `docker` primarily to prepare python environment.
+You are recommended to use `docker` primarily to prepare python environment.

 ## Prepare environment